pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Interfacing_with_other_programs.rst

 - The ``asr`` parameter specifies whether and how the *acoustic sum rule* (ASR) correction should be applied:

-  * ``realspace`` applies the ASR correction is applied to the force constant matrix in real space
+  * ``reciprocal`` applies the ASR correction to the dynamical matrix at every :math:`q`-point (recommended).

-  * ``reciprocal`` applies the ASR correction to the dynamical matrix at every :math:`q`-point.
+  * ``realspace`` applies the ASR correction is applied to the force constant matrix in real space.
+    This method is known to fail for polar systems.

-  If not specified, the ASR correction is not applied.
+  If this parameter is not specified, the ASR correction is not applied.
+  This means that the phonon modes are not enforced to have zero energy at the :math:`\Gamma` point, and the dispersion close to :math:`\Gamma` may not be linear.
   It's generally best to specify it in the ``reciprocal`` mode.

 - The ``use_c`` parameter specifies whether to use the compiled C extension module for faster calculation or not.

+For further information and other options, type `help(euphonic.CoherentCrystal)` in the Matlab command window.

 Fitting data with Euphonic and Horace